Richard Fuisz: Lockerbie bombing case

-Susan Lindauer and 9/11
+Susan Lindauer and September 11 attacks

-After their initial introduction in 1994, Fuisz and Susan Lindauer continued to meet weekly to discuss her diplomatic contacts in the Middle East, specifically her work related to the lifting of U.S. sanctions against Libya and Iraq.
-In 2000, the Sunday Herald acquired the text of Lindauer's 1998 affidavit – in it, she claimed that Fuisz had infiltrated a network of Syrian terrorists tied to Iranian Hezbollah who were holding Americans hostage in Beirut, and that he was "first on the ground" in the investigation of the Lockerbie bombing because of his extensive contacts in Syria, but the CIA was destroying his reports instead of submitting them to investigators.
+After their initial introduction in 1994, Fuisz and Susan Lindauer continued to meet weekly to discuss her diplomatic contacts in the Middle East, including her work related to the lifting of U.S. sanctions against Libya and Iraq.
+In 2000, the Sunday Herald acquired the text of Lindauer's 1998 affidavit.
+Lindauer claimed that Fuisz had infiltrated a network of Syrian terrorists tied to Iranian Hezbollah who were holding Americans hostage in Beirut, and that he was "first on the ground" in the investigation of the Lockerbie bombing because of his extensive contacts in Syria, but the CIA was destroying his reports instead of submitting them to investigators.
 In May of that year, the Herald published an article alleging that Fuisz was the CIA Station Chief in Damascus during the 1980s; when asked to comment on the Herald's claim and on his relationship to the CIA more generally, Fuisz remarked that "This is not an issue I can confirm or deny.
 I am not allowed to speak about these issues.
 In fact, I can't even explain why I can't speak about these issues."
-Fuisz's meetings with Lindauer ended abruptly on September 11, 2001, due to what Fuisz described as an increasingly "seditious bent" to her discussions.
+Fuisz's meetings with Lindauer ended abruptly on September 11, 2001, the day of the September 11 attacks, due to what Fuisz described as an increasingly "seditious bent" to her discussions.